gwen-interpreter/gwen/README.md

 ![Gwen](doc/img/gwen-logo.png)

-> A functional specifications interpreter that maps Gherkin features to executable code.
+> A common platform for mapping Gherkin features to executable code.

 The Gwen Interpreter
 --------------------